MajidMehrnia/AI_Heat-Transfer-Modeling-EV/README.md

 ## Description

-This tutorial uses Modulus to study the conjugate heat transfer between the heat sink and the surrounding fluid.
+This repository uses Modulus to study the conjugate heat transfer between the heat sink and the surrounding fluid.
 The temperature variations inside solid and fluid would be solved in a coupled manner with appropriate interface boundary conditions.
 In this tutorial, you will learn:

 1- How to generate a 3D geometry using the geometry module in AI-driven.